What is the Clergy of the Church of England Database Project?

 In implementing these new features, which required considerable research and analysis of data, we also found our interactions with our users remarkably helpful.
 As a result, we also decided to integrate the website where we had begun to develop an increasingly elaborate array of help pages and through which that communication occurred more fully with the Database.
 Among the features added was an Online Journal, with both a peer-reviewed section for articles and a Notes and Queries section, where we hope all users will find material not only of intrinsic interest to them but also of great value in understanding how to make sense of the data contained in the Database.

 The CCEd is a living resource: continually being revised as new data is uploaded, linked and career modeled.
-Monthly upgrades often add some 2,000 new career narratives to the site.
+Regular upgrades often add some 2,000 new career narratives to the site, and increasingly these are balance by the merging of records where we are now confident that two ‘individuals’ are in fact one person.
 The project team is committed to continuing to improve and maintain the Database in dialogue with its user community, and over the next few years will begin to publish the first fruits of their own engagement with its findings as historians of the Church of England.
 The team is always happy to discuss possible collaborations with both professional and amateur historians on projects of related interest.